amirh89/projects/Django/README.md

 Hello

-These are my django projects called Blog and On_store.
+This is my first django project called On_store.